daniloster/react-dom-recycler/README.md

 ## Consuming
 ### require
-var ReactListRecycler = require('react-list-recycler');
+var ReactDomRecycler = require('react-dom-recycler');
 ### es6
-import ReactListRecycler from 'react-list-recycler';
+import ReactDomRecycler from 'react-dom-recycler';
 ### global/window
-var ReactListRecycler = window.reactListRecycler;
+var ReactDomRecycler = window.reactDomRecycler;

 ### Scenario
 Scrolling is a decent and interesting context to improve performance.
 Usually we have scroll on pages cause we have a large amount